 Responsible Conduct of Research (RCR) Training

-All students funded by CURI for summer undergraduate research are required to complete the appropriate RCR training course online before June 21, 2013.
-Students funded through other sources are strongly encouraged to complete the training course, and may be required to do so by supervising faculty or sponsoring agencies.
+All students funded by CURI for summer undergraduate research are required to complete the appropriate RCR training course online by the end of the fourth week of the summer program (June 19, 2015).
+Students funded through other sources are strongly encouraged to complete the training course, and may be required to do so by supervising faculty or sponsoring/granting agencies.
 If students have already completed the course they need not repeat it.

 Academic researchers are involved in systematic inquiry in all disciplines.
 Each project involves using theoretical frameworks and methodologies appropriate to the discipline.
 We seek to foster a research environment that is characterized by investigations with integrity and, to that end, require Responsible Conduct of Research (RCR) training of all CURI funded undergraduate researchers.
 This training will help undergraduates develop an awareness and application of established professional norms and ethical principles in all research-related activities.